Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Abstract Interpretation as an Accelerator for SMT-based DNN Verification

 \subsection{Abstract interpretation with symbolic propagation as an accelerator}

 SMT-based DNN verification approaches are often not efficient, e.g., relying on case splitting for ReLU operation.
-In the worst case, case splitting is needed for each ReLU operation in a DNN.
+In the worst case, case splitting is needed for each ReLU operation in a DNN, which leads to an exponential blow-up.
 In particular, when analyzing large-scale DNNs, SMT-based DNN verification approaches may suffer from the scalability problem and account time out, which is also confirmed experimentally in \cite{AI2}.

 In this paper, we utilize the results of abstract interpretation (with symbolic propagation) to accelerate SMT-based DNN verification approaches.
 More specifically, we use the bound information of each ReLU node (obtained by abstract interpretation) to reduce the number of case-splitting, and thus accelerate SMT-based DNN verification.
-For example, on a neuron $d:=\mathrm{ReLU}(\sum_{i=1}^k w_ic_i+b)$, if we know that this node is a definitely-activated node according to the bounds given by abstract interpretation, we only consider the case $d:=\sum_{i=1}^k w_ic_i+b$ and thus no split is applied.
+For example, on a neuron $d:=\mathrm{ReLU}(\sum_{i=1}^n w_ic_i+b)$, if we know that this node is a definitely-activated node according to the bounds given by abstract interpretation, we only consider the case $d:=\sum_{i=1}^n w_ic_i+b$ and thus no split is applied.
 We remark that, this does not compromise the precision of SMT-based DNN verification while improving their efficiency.